 Up on the second floor, the Café serves the arts and crafts studio, the gym and the office suite.
 With cafetiere, coffee grinder, kettle and microwave, it’s the place to raid for snacks and coffee for anyone sleeping in the Master Balcony, Golau Bore or Garden Suite.

-You’ve eleven rooms to choose from, but each comes dressed to the nines with sumptuous luxury, en-suites, and some sea views and balconies.
+You’ve twelve rooms to choose from, but each comes dressed to the nines with sumptuous luxury, en-suites, and some sea views and balconies.
 But with feather toppers, luxury feather duvets and premium Egyptian-cotton sheets, you’re sure to choose well.